 - They assist in the receiving of supplies returned by the Poll Managers of multiple polling locations after the close of polls on Election Night.
 They perform other duties as assigned by the Elections Office staff on Election Day.

 To learn more about what it means to be a Poll Worker visit the Office of the Secretary of State Brian P. Kemp Poll Worker Training Resource Website by clicking the link below.

 Additional training classes are provided by the Habersham County Office of Elections and Voter Registration prior to each primary and general election on the use of voting equipment, procedures and specific duties.

 HOW TO APPLY:

-The application may be downloaded by clicking the link to the right.
+The application may be downloaded by clicking here.